gregdferrell/flower-classifier-web/README.md

 # Flower Classifier App
 Flower Classifier App is an image recognition app written in Python using Flask and PyTorch.

-The network state can be loaded from checkpoints saved after training on my [network training repo](https://github.com/gregdferrell/aipy-p1-image-classifier).
+The network state can be loaded from checkpoints saved after training using my [network training repo](https://github.com/gregdferrell/aipy-p1-image-classifier).

 ## Getting Started With Development